FAQ

 Q: How is gas paid for in the network?

 A: Gas is paid in Arch.
-It can also be paid in BTC if the user does not hold Arch as it will be auto-converted on the backend.
+It can also be paid in Bitcoin if the user does not hold Arch as it will be auto-converted on the backend.

 Q: How does a user obtain Arch tokens?